allotropeinc/nitrogen/README.md

 # Nitrogen

 Hello!
 We're happy you're interested in viewing the source code of the Nitrogen project.
 Nitrogen uses a combination of Angular and Express.
-The production version is runnning [here](https://nitrogenedit.com/).
+The production version is running [here](https://nitrogenedit.com/).

 ## Setup